MohdRas/kubernetes/README.md

 # REPLICASET
 - group of 1 or more PODs
 - spans across the cluster ( 1 or more worker nodes)
 - Even if REPLICASET has 1 POD and it fails.
 REPLICASET automatically create another POD in place of the failed one.
+If any new POD created manually and no of PODs becomes more than desirable count then it will reduce automatically.

-- **REPLICASET will always make sure that "desired" number of PODs are always up.**
+- **REPLICASET will always make sure that "desired" number of PODs are always up, in case of increase or decrease PODs**

 - **Level of POD is matched with label of selectors.**

 - **REPLICASET-definition.yaml**